RHS helps students apply to college with less stress

 Rachel Pusateri, a library media specialist, said she was happy the students were using the library to come together and make plans for their future.

-Pros pointed out that Thursday’s Senior Stress Relief Day was one event designed to help students pursue an interest in higher education but she said there would be other events, including similar assistance offered in the library on Tuesday, Wednesday and Thursday for students on a drop-in basis, and representatives of colleges who will visit the high school during the year and a night during which students and parents can get help with financial-aid applications.
+Pros pointed out that last Thursday’s Senior Stress Relief Day was one event designed to help students pursue an interest in higher education, but she said there would be other events, including similar assistance offered in the library on Tuesday, Wednesday and Thursday for students on a drop-in basis, representatives of colleges who will visit the high school during the year, and a night during which students and parents can get help with financial-aid applications.

 (0) comments